arista-eosplus/BurstMonitor/7150/README.md

 ##Compatibility

-Version 1.4.0 has been developed and tested against EOS-4.15.0F.
-This version should also work on EOS versions > EOS-4.15.5F, but is not tested.
+Version 3.3.0 has been developed and tested against EOS-4.15.7F and EOS-4.17.3F.
+This version should also work on EOS versions > EOS-4.15.7F, but is not tested.
 Please contact eosplus@arista.com if you would like an officially supported release of this software.